COVID-19 UPDATE: Resources, information, and helpful tips to protect you and your family!

 Senator Boscola Holds a Telephone Town Hall to discuss the Coronavirus (COVID-19).

-Harrisburg, PA – The Department of State's Bureau of Enforcement and Investigation (BEI) today released data related to COVID-19 enforcement actions from Jan.
-3 through Jan.
-10. With the high number of COVID cases across the commonwealth, the Department of...
+Harrisburg, PA – The Department of State's Bureau of Enforcement and Investigation (BEI) today released data related to COVID-19 enforcement actions from Feb.
+21-28.
+The Department of State is continuing with compliance enforcement as it relates to the regulated...

-Department Of Health Dec.
-27- Jan.
-2 Update On COVID-19 Investigations, Contact Tracing, Monitoring Efforts: Pennsylvanians Urged To “Answer The Call” And Download The COVID App
+Department Of Health Feb.
+14-20 Update On COVID-19 Investigations, Contact Tracing, Monitoring Efforts: Pennsylvanians Urged To ‘Answer The Call,’ Complete The Connect & Protect Form, And Download The COVID App

-Harrisburg, PA - The Department of Health today shared its weekly update on Pennsylvania’s COVID-19 case investigation and contact tracing data and encouraged Pennsylvanians to download the COVID Alert PA app, as more than 745,000 have already done to aid in...
+Harrisburg, PA - The Department of Health (DOH) today shared its weekly update on Pennsylvania’s COVID-19 case investigation and contact tracing data and encouraged Pennsylvanians to download the COVID Alert PA app, as more than 796,000 have already done to aid...

 What You Need to Know About COVID-19